-5 Trendy Haircuts To Try If You Have A Lot Of Hair
+6 Trendy Haircuts To Try If You Have A Lot Of Hair

-Most people would consider a full head of thick hair a blessing, but figuring out what to do with all of it is an issue that plagues this lucky bunch — especially in the heavy heat of summer.
-If your very thick, very heavy strands are currently causing sweat to drip down the back of your neck (maybe even as you're reading this), it might be the perfect time for a haircut.
+Most people would consider a full head of thick hair a blessing, but figuring out what to do with it all can be a challenge for this lucky bunch — especially in the heat of summer.
+If you're one of them, with heavy hair currently tossed up in a scrunchie or braided into a protective style, maybe you're considering a summer haircut.

-Unfortunately, the right summer haircut is not a one-bob-fits-all formula, but rather a careful consideration of hair type and texture.
-For those with thick hair, the key is keeping weight in mind, which directly impacts how your hair will react to the heat and humidity.
-Removing bulk during an appointment is key, whether you head into the salon for a subtle trim, major chop, or just new bangs.
+Of course, in light of the COVID-19 pandemic, that may be easier said than done.
+However many states have given hair salons the green light to resume business — with safety precautions in place — and should you feel comfortable going in, perhaps you're dreaming about a fresh cut that will help you shed some inches from the past few months of hair growth.

-To help you determine exactly what to ask for, we tapped in-the-know hair pros who've broken down the five best summer haircuts and techniques perfect for thick hair, ahead.
-Scroll through for tons of inspiration, plus the single product you'll need for easy at-home styling.
+To help you determine exactly what that cut is, we tapped in-the-know hair pros who've broken down the six best summer styles for thicker hair, ahead.
+Scroll through for tons of inspiration, plus the single product you'll need to grab for easy at-home air drying.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.